 Students may take a leave of absence from their studies for an approved period.
 Periods of approved leave of absence may not be less than one full semester, and may not accumulate to more than four semesters.
 Applications for leave of absence should be submitted for approval by the Head of the home academic unit.
+Under exceptional circumstances where a student needs to take a leave of absence accumulating to more than four semesters, such a request should be approved by the Dean.

 - 5.1 Transfer of credits may be granted to students in recognition of prior studies completed at an appropriate level as recognised by the University.
-Transfer credits will be counted toward meeting the credit units required to earn an award from the University. - 5.2 At least half of the credit units required for an award of the University must be earned by the successful completion of courses required by the programme concerned. - 5.3 Transfer credits do not count in the calculation of a student's GPA, except where special arrangements have been made. - 5.4 Credit units for transfer are normally assigned with respect to specific courses for work equivalent in content and standard.
+Transfer credits will be counted toward meeting the credit units required to earn an award from the University. - 5.2 At least half of the credit units required for an award of the University must be earned by the successful completion of courses required by the programme concerned. - 5.3 Transfer credits do not count in the calculation of a student's GPA, except where special arrangements have been made.

-- 5.5 Transfer credits must have been earned no earlier than eight years before the date of enrolment at the University.
+- 5.4 Credit units for transfer are normally assigned with respect to specific courses for work equivalent in content and standard. - 5.5 Transfer credits must have been earned no earlier than eight years before the date of enrolment at the University.
 Individual academic units may stipulate a more stringent requirement for transfer credits, as deemed appropriate. - 5.6 Students may apply for credit transfer in accordance with the procedures announced by the University.

 - 6.1 Students registering for courses must follow the instructions issued by the University.
-Students may also need to fulfil any conditions stipulated by the University before they can proceed to register for courses. - 6.2 Registration for some courses is restricted to students holding the necessary prerequisites. - 6.3 The University reserves the right to restrict registration in courses, or permit registration only on a priority basis. - 6.4 Students can add or drop a course during the add/drop period prescribed by the University.
+Students may also need to fulfil certain conditions stipulated by the University before they can proceed to register for courses. - 6.2 Registration for some courses is restricted to students holding the necessary prerequisites. - 6.3 The University reserves the right to restrict registration in courses, or permit registration only on a priority basis. - 6.4 Students can add or drop a course during the add/drop period prescribed by the University.
 After the add/drop deadline, requests for late drop of courses will only be approved under exceptional circumstances, and such late requests must be submitted no later than the end of the teaching period for the relevant semester/term for approval by the Head of the course-offering academic unit. - 6.5 For approved late drop cases, students will be assigned an X grade representing the late drop of the course and the X grade will be shown on the students' academic transcript. - 6.6 Students intending not to register in any courses in a semester but who will subsequently continue their study should apply for a leave of absence no later than the end of the course add/drop period. - 6.7 Students will be restricted from registration in a course when they have earned credit units for an exclusive course. - 6.8 Students who have met all the requirements to graduate from a programme or reached their maximum period of study cannot register for further courses in subsequent semesters/ terms.

-7. Maximum and Minimum Credit-Unit Load
+7. Maximum and Minimum Study Load